 The Detroit Free Press has a rich history of supporting the community.

-In addition to the three major programs — Reading Works, Summer Dreams and Gift of Reading — the Free Press focuses on many other initiatives and programs benefiting the metro Detroit Community.
+In addition, the Free Press and Detroit Media Partnership focus on many other initiatives and programs benefiting the metro Detroit Community.
 Here are a few:

 Detroit Free Press/Talmer Bank Marathon